A person adding a mud mixture to bamboo stalks that are attached to a wall, showcasing sustainable building practices.

 Steps from Playa Grande

-Participants seeking a bit more privacy or a closer connection to the coast may choose one of the beachfront housing options set directly along Playa Grande.
+Participants seeking a bit more privacy or a closer connection to the coast may choose to upgrade to one of the beachfront housing options set directly along Playa Grande.
 These handcrafted bamboo structures sit just steps from the Pacific, placing you right at the edge of the water—ideal for those who want to surf, swim, or simply spend more time in the ocean, with waves just outside your door.
 Shared social spaces, complete with hammocks and fresh coconuts, create an easy, laid-back sense of community.
 Daily transportation to and from the main campus is included, making it seamless to move between the beach and course activities.

 The Treehouse is designed for one or two guests, with a queen bed, private bathroom, and light kitchenette, creating a quiet, open-air living experience that feels immersed in the landscape.
 The Teepee provides a slightly more social setup, with two queen beds and a relaxed, surf-adjacent feel, ideal for those who want to stay close to the water and are traveling in a small group.
 The Bungalow offers a bit more space and flexibility, featuring a mix of one king and one queen bed, full kitchen, and private bathroom making it well-suited for a small group or family who want a private, oceanfront setting.